Sandra1887/RESTfulWebservice/readMe.md

 # Webservice Authentication Application
 by Sandra Jeppsson Kristiansson

+### Project
+*"Create a RESTful-API webservice with login and authentication connected to a MySQL database"*.
+Initialized by using spring initializer with the following **dependencies:**

+- Spring Boot Starter Data Web
+- Spring Boot Starter Data Jpa
+- Spring Boot Starter Security
+- Spring Boot Starter oauth2
+- Spring Boot DevTools
+- MySql Connector J

+***In this application you can:***
+- Register as user and login
+- Login as an admin
+- Create, SelectOne, SelectAll Users without authentication
+- Update, Delete Users with a jwt-token as authentication
+- Save Users in a MySQL-database

+- Create, SelectOne and SelectAll Songs without authentication
+- Update and Delete Users with a jwt-token as authentication
+- Save Songs in a MySQL-database

 ### Needed:
 - An IDEA - for an example IntelliJ
 - Postman